Eswarsaipetakamsetty/Eswarsaipetakamsetty/README.md

 # Hi, I'm Eswar Sai Petakamsetty! 👋

-I'm a backend developer proficient in **Python (Flask)** and **GoLang**, with a passion for creating robust and efficient solutions.
-I enjoy working on scalable systems, RESTful APIs, and microservices, and I am always eager to expand my skill set and stay updated with the latest technologies.
+I'm a backend developer proficient in **Python (Django, Flask)** and **GoLang (Gofiber, Chi)**, with a passion for creating robust and efficient solutions.
+I enjoy working on scalable systems, RESTful APIs, GraphQl, and microservices, and I am always eager to expand my skill set and stay updated with the latest technologies.

 - 💼 Open for collaboration in backend projects.
 - 📧 Reach me at: eswarsai160205@gmail.com